JakeKallioniemi/shortest-path/docs/implementation_document.md

 ## Project structure

 Since the control flow of the program is fairly simple it's all done directly from the TextUI class.
 TextUI uses FileReader and Parser to build the required graphs and benchmark data from the map files.
 It then uses them to build a Scenario, which is then ran.
 The scenario uses a provided path finding algorithm to go trough all the tests that were defined in the parsed file.
-Afterwards in returns the results which are then printed to console by the UI class.
+Afterwards in returns the results, which are then printed to console by the UI class.
 The project also contains several utility classes and data structures that are used in the benchmarking process.

 ## About the algorithms